 Why YouTube Is Different From Other Platforms

-Facebook and Instagram are great for staying connected with people who already know your church.
+Facebook and Instagram are great for staying connected with people who already know their church.
 YouTube does something different: it puts your content in front of people who have never heard of you.

 When someone searches "what does the Bible say about anxiety" or "church worship music" or even "churches in [your city]," YouTube serves up results.
 If your church has content that answers those searches, you show up.
 That's not true of a Facebook post from three weeks ago.
 YouTube content has a long shelf life.
 A sermon you uploaded two years ago can still bring someone to your channel today.